Tuft & Needle vs. Purple Mattress Comparison

 Some foam mattresses cause overheating because the mattress material gets hotter and hotter through the night and because the foam can hug the body too closely and in a way that limits airflow and heats up the skin.

-The Purple mattress retains very little heat because the Smart Comfort Grid is composed largely of open-air within the squares of the Hyper-Elastic Polymer.
+The Purple mattress retains very little heat because the Purple Grid is composed largely of open-air within the squares of the Hyper-Elastic Polymer.
 The Adaptive foam in the Tuft & Needle mattress has a greater propensity to retain heat, but it has been designed with cooling properties to try to limit this buildup.
 Both mattresses offer responsiveness but without excessive hug, which means that neither significantly impedes airflow.

 For this reason, the issues that contribute to overheating do not apply strongly to the Purple or Tuft & Needle.
 Of the two, the Purple sleeps cooler and is the better choice if you have a known and pronounced tendency to sleep hot.